Comprehensive List of Environment Variables in Windows 10/11

 To use Windows PowerShell, first click on Start.
 Next type in “powershell” in the search field and you will see the item Windows PowerShell App under Best Match.

-After launching Windows PowerShell, type in the command: Get-ChildItem Env:.
+.
 This will display the list of Environment Variables.
-To sort the list you can use the command: Get-ChildItem Env: | Sort Name.
-This will re-order the list in alphabetic order.
+To sort the list you can use the command: Get-ChildItem Env: | Sort Name

 This guide has specifically shown a comprehensive list of environment variables in Windows 10/11, but keep in mind that previous editions of Windows contain many of the same environment variables.
-To read more about editing the %PATH% environment variable, check out our article where we explain how to add XAMPP’s PHP execution path.
+To read more about editing the %PATH%

 If you’ve found the tutorial helpful or if you have additional methods for utilizing environment variables in Windows, please leave a comment below and join the discussion!